Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 |Stroke Education: The percentage of ischemic or hemorrhagic stroke patients or their caregivers who were given educational materials during hospitalization addressing all of the following: activation of emergency medical system, need for follow up after discharge, medications prescribed at discharge, risk factors for stroke, and warning signs/symptoms of stroke||100%||100%||85%|

 |Assessed for Rehabilitation: The percentage of ischemic or hemorrhagic stroke patients who were assessed for rehabilitation services||100%||100%||97%|

 The same information is displayed below as a graph.

-Cedars-Sinai scored above the national average for all eight measures and within the top 10% for six of these.
+Cedars-Sinai scored within the top 10% nationally for six of the eight measures.